I am both a critic

 and a maker.

-Paintings and Drawings express the multi-layered process of discovering identity.
-While “choosing” a gender or sexual expression or sense of self may seem simple and pre-determined, I believe it is complex and can shift over the course of a lifetime.
-A variety of media—paint, ink, ground pigment, glue, drawing materials—express this complexity and the way identity emerges through a layering of experience.
+In this series, I express the multi-layered process of discovering identity.
+A variety of media—paint, ink, ground pigment, glue, drawing materials—express the ways identity emerges through a layering of experience.
 The arrival of new input—internal and external—begs the question, was there ever a “true self” to begin with?
-Or, is there a continual mapping process with no beginning or end?
+Or, is there a continual mapping of the self with no beginning or end?

 Interiority, pigment, ink, and oil on linen, 32 x 51